 I worked the late shift at a gas station.
 This was back in the blurry years between 96 and 99.
 There was a nightly AA meeting around the corner.

 I worked the late shift at a gas station.
 This was back in the blurry years between 96 and 99.
 There was a nightly AA meeting around the corner.
-I went once or twice but it wasn’t for me.
-I worked the late shift at the Amoco and tried to keep busy instead.
 Every night after the meeting let out, an old-timer would come in, glance at the empty coffee pot next to the beer cooler and ask if I planned to make any coffee that night.
 He had anxious eyes and wore an old satin windbreaker and always looked like he was cold.

-Making coffee was one of my few duties as a gas station clerk but I didn’t drink coffee yet so I didn’t appreciate its import or know how to make it.
-Besides, I was too busy chainsmoking Kools and staring out the window and writing terrible poetry.
-Really bad stuff that I actually set fire to a few years later.
-So nobody who came to the Amoco had any coffee and if they did, it was from some cold pot set out earlier in the afternoon.
+Making coffee was one of my very few duties as a gas station clerk but I didn’t drink coffee yet so I didn’t appreciate its import or know how to make it.
+I was too busy chain-smoking Kools, staring out the window, and writing terrible poetry.
+Really bad stuff that I actually set on fire a few years later.
+So nobody who came to the Amoco had any coffee and if they did, it was from a cold pot set out earlier in the afternoon.
 A few customers offered to make it themselves but I didn’t know where the materials were kept.
 I was a bastard back then and sometimes I wish I could find that sad guy in the windbreaker, apologize, and make him an amazing pot of fancy coffee.